Virtual

 Step 3 - Matching a broodmare up with a stallion

-With this step you will match up your mare with the stallion you nominated in step one or choose a public stallion you breed with.
+With this step you will match up your mare with the stallion you nominated in step one or choose a public stallion to breed with.
 Mares can be bred one time per quarter.

 Stallions on the public stallion list must wait 3 days before broodmares are locked with that stallion and guaranteed to produce an offspring.
 The lock date will be specified for the stallion.
-During the locking process if more mares select a stallion than what there are services available then mare will be choose using the process outlined below.
+During the locking process if more mares select a stallion than what there are services available then mares will be chosen using the process outlined below.

 Mares will be sorted by the following statistics in the following order: